WC144 SeptOct 2025 - Magazine - Page 26

 orative effort among internal departments (e.g., procurement) and

-external organizations (e.g., chemical producers).
+supply.
+The project team will be able to use the observaexternal organizations (e.g., chemical producers).
 Equipped with

 data to facilitate these conversations, the Region is better prepared